 TD/Steward's Name Phone

 TD/Steward's Email Address

 TD/Steward's License number and affiliation

 Organizer's Name Phone

 Organizer's Email Address

-CHMJ Name
+CHMJ Name Phone

-CHMJ Email Address
+CHMJ Email Address Number of AHMJs

 Rally Information

 Region Rally Start Date Rally End Date

 Rally locations (please include all if multiple)

 Is this a standard rally?

-Did you have a CURRENT copy of the Discipline's Rule ·
+Did you have a CURRENT copy of the Discipline's Rule ebook? (yes/no)

-Did you read the rulebook prior to attending the rally -
+Did you read the rulebook prior to attending the rally v? (yes/no)

-, , Was the entire rally conducted according to these rules? (yes/no)
+Was the entire rally conducted according to these rul es? (yes/no)

-Did Horse Management function according to the rule Did Horse Management function according to the rules? (yes/no)
+Did Horse Management function according to the rul les? (yes/no)

-Did you have any problem with a stated rule? (yes/no) If yes, please tell us why.
+Did you have any problem with a stated rule? (yes/ no) If yes, please tell us why :

+,

-Did you have a situation for which there was not a sta
+Did you have a situation for which there was not a sta ated rule? (yes/no) If yes, p blease describe the situation

-·

-Did any competitors receive Yellow Cards given durin ig the rally? (yes/no) If yes, how many and why?
+Did any competitors receive Yellow Cards given during ng the rally? (yes/no) If yes, how many and why

-Were any competitors disqualified during the rally? (yes/no) If so, please tell us who and why
+Were any competitors disqualified during the rally? $\ensuremath{^}$ (yes/no) If so, please tell us who and why

-Was the rally a learning experience for all competitors? (yes/no) Please describe
+Was the rally well-organized? (yes/no) Please describe Were the facilities suitable for all phases of the rally? (yes/no) If no, please describe areas of concern.
+Were the organizers and other officials friendly and supportive to competitors and each other? (yes/no) Was sufficient personnel provided to manage all phases? (yes/no) Were medical personnel & equipment (EMT, ambulance) on the grounds during mounted activities and on call at all times? (yes/no) Were any accident reports filed? (yes/no) For the duration of the rally, was safety placed as a priority? (yes/no) Please describe Were the communications suitable for all phases of the rally? (yes/no) If no, please describe areas of concern.
+Were briefings held? (yes/no) Please describe.
+Was the rally a learning experience for all competitors? (yes/no) Please describe.
 Do you feel you were given all the materials to do your job effectively? (yes/no) If no, please describe why not.

-Horse Management Review

-As the Technical Delegate/Steward, you are charged with the first level of reviewing the decisions in Horse Management.
+Horse Management Review As the Technical Delegate/Steward, you are charged with the first level of reviewing the decisions in Horse Management.
 Under the rules of competition, the initial protest from the decision of the Chief Horse Management Judge is to the Technical Delegate/Steward.
 A protest can only be made by the team or individual competitor against whom an adverse decision is made.
 Therefore if a protest comes to you to reconsider the decision of the Chief Horse Management Judge and you do NOT sustain the decision of the judge, the protest is concluded.
 If you do sustain the Chief Horse Management Judge, then a protest can be placed before the Discipline Ground Jury.

-Were all inquiries/protests that were brought to you as TD/Steward in written form on the official form? (yes/no)

-Do you have any comments on the Horse Management competition at this rally?
+Were all inquiries/protests that were brought to you as TD/Steward in written form on the official form? (yes/no) Do you have any comments on the Horse Management competition at this rally?
 Do you have any additional comments or thought you would like to share?